apigee/maven-jenkins-ci-demo/docs/setup.md

 to demonstrate proxies created successfully with correct revision numbers.

 All parameters required to run Jenkins and Maven are supplied using environment variables.
-Please see the list of [environment variables](./environment-variables.md) for more information.
-These variables are set directly to the docker container with the run command below.
+These variables are set directly to the docker container with the docker run command.

-There is a script provided to make this process easier which can be found [here](../setup/run-image.sh).
+There is a script provided to make this process easier which can be found [here](setup/run-image.sh).
 Modify this script to provide values specific to your setup and execute the script to run the image.

 Please note that `setup/run-image.sh` script is in source control.
 Copy this